Dartmouth Community Orchard

 Since the start of 2015, the Friends of the Orchard have helped to care for it.
 They undertake pruning, scrub control, path improvement, and wildlife enhancement projects.
 They run community events – picnics and apple pressings – and promote it as an ‘outdoor classroom’ for use by local schools as well as a place for quiet recreation.

-Read more about Dartmouth Community Orchard in the Case Study below.
+Read more about Dartmouth Community Orchard in the Case Study which you can access at the end of our Growing Orchard Communities project page.
 Listen to the songs written and performed by children from Dartmouth Academy here and watch the film they helped to make called 'This is our Orchard'